juicedata/juicefs/docs/en/tutorials/aliyun.md

 ### Cloud database

-JuiceFS stores all the metadata corresponding to the data in a separate database, which currently supports Redis, MySQL, PostgreSQL, and SQLite.
+JuiceFS stores all the metadata corresponding to the data in a separate database, which currently supports Redis, MySQL, PostgreSQL, SQLite, and OceanBase.

 Depending on the database type, the performance and reliability of metadata are different.
 For example, Redis runs entirely in memory.
 While it provides the ultimate performance, it is difficult to operate and maintain and has low reliability.
 SQLite is a single-file relational database with low performance and is not suitable for large-scale data storage.
 However, it is configuration-free and suitable for a small amount of data storage on a single machine.
+In contrast, OceanBase is a distributed relational database that can ensure data consistency and high reliability while providing high performance.
+It is particularly suitable for scenarios with high requirements for transaction consistency and distributed capabilities, making JuiceFS more efficient and stable when processing large-scale metadata.

 If you just want to evaluate the functionality of JuiceFS, you can build the database manually on ECS.
 If you want to use JuiceFS in a production environment, and you don't have a professional database operation and maintenance team, the cloud database service is usually a better choice.